mengyunwu2020/JRDNN-KM/README.md

 ###  Abstract
 The `code_and_data` directory contains all core resources to reproduce results:
-- `RealData/`: Scripts and results for real single-cell data analyses (including full and subsampling-based robustness validation).
-- `Simulations/`: Scripts and results for simulation studies.
 - `Simulation Generate/`: Standalone code to generate custom synthetic single-cell expression data and network topologies (SBM, scale-free, star-chain hybrid networks) with tunable biological parameters.
 - `RealDemo/`: A streamlined, self-contained pipeline for rapid validation of JRDNN-KM and competing methods on the LUAD dataset (includes preprocessed input data and method implementation scripts).

-Detailed implementation of JRDNN-KM (PyTorch) and comparative methods is provided in the Supplemental material.
+- `Simulations/`: Scripts and results for simulation studies.
+- `RealData/`: Scripts and results for real single-cell data analyses (including full and subsampling-based robustness validation).

 ###  Instructions for Use
 All results in the manuscript (simulations and real data analyses) are fully reproducible.
-The `code_and_data` directory is structured hierarchically to facilitate step-by-step reproduction, with strict path management via the `here` package (**critical**: set the working directory root to `code_and_data` before running any scripts).
+The `code_and_data` directory is structured hierarchically to facilitate step-by-step reproduction, with strict path management via the `here` package (**critical: set the working directory root to `code_and_data` before running any scripts**).

 #### Simulation Generate